Angel Cake Strawberry Shortcake in Cups

 - Fresh strawberries.
 Dice them into small bite size pieces.
 Strawberries do not continue to ripen once they’re picked so choose the best looking berries you can.

 - Cool Whip.
 Use frozen whipped topping and let it thaw so it’s easy to work with.
-I don’t recommend using real whipped cream for this.
-You need the stability that the whipped topping offers.
+I don’t recommend using real whipped cream for this; you need the stability that the whipped topping offers.

 - Cream Cheese.
 Use a block of cream cheese (use 1/3 less fat if you like) and let it soften at room temperature or in the microwave for 5 to 10 seconds.
 It needs to be easy to stir, but not warm.